White Sage

 Overview

-White sage (Salvia apiana) is a drought-resistant perennial native to southwestern North America.
-This aromatic shrub grows 2-5 feet tall with distinctive silvery-white leaves and striking flower spikes.
-Sacred to many Native American tribes for purification ceremonies, white sage delivers a smooth, earthy smoking experience with a clean, slightly bitter finish.
+White sage (Salvia apiana) is a hardy perennial native to southwestern North America.
+This aromatic shrub grows 2-5 feet tall with silvery-white leaves and delicate flower spikes.
+Long valued for ceremonial use, white sage produces a smooth, earthy smoke with a clean, slightly bitter finish.1

 Common name(s): Common names include bee sage, sacred sage, and Californian white sage.